LordNiggle/NigglesHell/README.md

 Getting hit in the darkness is a OHK regardless of your hp or armor

+Antlion has been completely revamped.
+It will eat Orange Gems in exchange for Chitin and drops 2-3 of it on death.
+It also has a likewise increase in difficulty.

 ### Items & Structures

 Guardian's Horn is inedible